-Significant data loss can raise its ugly head at any time, sometimes without warning, grinding businesses to a standstill and home users upset and traumatised that they've lost their entire collection of family photos, music and personal information.This could be the result of a hardware failure whether electronic or mechanical or something more sinister such as a computer virus or malware.
+Significant data loss can raise its ugly head at any time, sometimes without warning, grinding businesses to a standstill and home users upset and

 Traditional SATA and IDE hard drive are mechanical devices containing moving parts.
 Unfortunately, These parts break, wear out and often need to be replaced.
 Just like a car, the engine or motor has a general lifespan of so many thousand miles before they require a service or otherwise fail completely.
 Hard drives are not maintainable by the end user as they are manufactured in an environment where the level of dust particulate is extremely low.
-When a hard drive fails, the only cost effective option is to replace.
+When a hard drive fails, the only cost-effective option is to replace.

 How Do I Know My Hard Drive Is About To Fail?

-1. Repetitive sound of data access.
+1. The repetitive sound of data access.

 We've used this method primarily on laptops and it's quite a good indication that things aren't as they should be.
 As a computer owner, you should be familiar with the sounds the hard disk makes as it access data from your hard disk.
-A Read/Write error or (rw error, io error (input/output) as they are sometimes called) is when the drive has trouble reading and writing to a particular section of the drive.
+A Read/Write error or (RW error, io error (input/output) as they are sometimes called) is when the drive has trouble reading and writing to a particular section of the drive.
 The drive will reattempt the process over and over and this is the sound you're looking out for.
 If you place your ear on the bottom of your laptop or a stethoscope if you have one, you will be able to work out that the sound you hear is repetitive and an indication that the drive is failing.